Spain is one of the worlds top wine-producing countries

-This red wine comes from the Bodegas Winery in Spain’s Catalonia region.
-The wine contains an alcohol level of 13.5 percent.
-Usually, this wine comes in a bottle size of 750 milliliters.
-It is so popular that the winery produces over 10,000 cases of it for distribution each year.
-The Ramón Roqueta Reserva has a deep ruby color.
-It is low in both acidity and sugar content.
-The grape used to make this wine is the Tempranillo.
-However, the winery also blends Cabernet Sauvignon with the Tempranillo to give the wine a tantalizing aroma that is sure to please its clients.
+This red wine comes from the Bodegas Winery in the region of Catalonia, has an alcohol level of around 13.5 percent and usually sold in 750-milliliter bottles.
+A hugely popular red wine with over 10,000 cases made each year.
+The Ramón Roqueta Reserva has a deep ruby color, is and is low in both acidity and sugar content.
+The Tempranillo grape is used to make this wine with blends of Cabernet Sauvignon which gives the wine a delicate and pleasing aroma.

 » Sells for under £10 a bottle - ( Google Shopping )